 Foodeye is a mobile phone app that allows you to access food information: ingredients, nutrition information, nutrition claims and allergen warnings.

 You can add or delete food products from your comparison list, which is saved in your online profile for future use.
 You can search for the product by scanning the barcode or search by name, brand or category.
 You can exclude products with certain ingredients (like peanuts) from your search.
-For a more detailed description of the app, see App website or iTunes and, for a detailed review, see Reviews.
+For a more detailed description of the app, see App website for a detailed review, see Reviews.

 ✔ New Zealand-based food database.

 ✔ Large easy-to-read images – clearer than reading labels on food packages.